-Best Apple Music playlists for Valentine's Day
+Love is in the air with these great Apple Music playlists

-What are the best, most romantic Apple Music playlists to get your Valentine's Day grooving right?
-Try these!

-Valentine's Day is upon us, and while there are as many different ways to celebrate as there are couples, one thing remains universally true: music makes any Valentine's Day that much better.
+Valentine's Day is upon us once again, and while there are as many different ways to celebrate as there are couples, one thing remains universally true: music makes any Valentine's Day that much better.

 Whatever music you're looking for, Apple Music has a wide selection of curated playlists ready for you.
-Here is a selection of just a few.
+Here are some of our favorites.

 Modern romance